onur-zengin/python-cisco-iosxr/README.md

     er12.thlon
     #er13.thlon

-   As shown above, the pound sign (#) can be used to create comment lines or comment out a selected node.
+   As shown above, the pound sign (`#`) can be used to create comment lines or comment out a selected node.

    The program does not perform - nor was seen necessary to do - regex checks to the provided node names.
 Hence,
-    invalid entries in the inventory file will not be ignored straight away.
-However they will be retried in every polling cycle and then ignored due to DNS lookup failures.
-This behaviour will be modified in the next release, where the name resolution check will be accompanied by a system OS validation check during startup.
+    invalid entries in the inventory file will not be ignored straight away, however they will be retried in every polling cycle and then ignored due to DNS lookup failures.

+    This behaviour will be modified in the next release, where the name resolution check will be accompanied by system OS validation during startup.

    __[pni_interface_tag=<_string_>(default:_CDPautomation_PNI_)]__

-   A user-defined label that will be searched within the description strings of all Ethernet Bundle interfaces of a
+   A user-defined label to identify the PNI interfaces that are intended for monitoring.
+The label will be searched
-    router, when the discovery function is run.
+    within the description strings of all Ethernet Bundle interfaces of a router, when the discovery function is run.

+   A `no-mon` string can be used to exclude an interface from monitoring.

    __[cdn_interface_tag=<_string_>(default:_CDPautomation_CDN_)]__

-   A user-defined label that will be searched within the description strings of all Ethernet Bundle or HundredGigabit
+   A user-defined label to identify the PNI interfaces that are intended for monitoring.
+The label will be searched
-    Ethernet interfaces of a router, when the discovery function is run.
-It is important NOT to label the interfaces that are members of an Ethernet Bundle.
+    within the description strings of all Ethernet Bundle or HundredGigabit Ethernet interfaces of a router, when the discovery function is run.
+It is important __NOT__ to label the interfaces that are members of an Ethernet Bundle.

+   A `no-mon` string can be used to exclude an interface from monitoring.

    __[acl_name=<_string_>(default:_CDPautomation_UdpRhmBlock_)]__